azharisikumbang/covid19-react/README.md

 # covid19-react
-This project is build for monitoring covid19 statistics in world an Indonesia.
+This project is build for monitoring covid19 statistics in World and Indonesia.
 By accessing this web you can get information about how many poeple confirmed, recovered, and deaths by coronavirus.
+The data source from https://covid19.mathdro.id.

 You can access the web on this link https://covid19.coretanit.com